 Before I go throw into this topic of Agile Standup let me explain what does stand up mean in the context of agile.
 Agile Standup is like a strategy meeting, that keeps the entire team in the loop as to what is going on, what are their future objectives, tasks, deadlines, and uses it as a means to raise concerns or deadlocks if they are facing any.
-An analogy can be drawn from the universe of sports, where players often gather around and discuss game plan, tactics and strategize that they need to implement.
-Similarly stand-up is like a meeting of the stakeholders both internal and external can be used as a medium to discuss progress, raise issues and seek assistance.
+An analogy can be drawn from the universe of sports, where players often gather around and discuss game plans, tactics and strategize that they need to implement.
+Similarly stand-up is like a meeting of the stakeholders both internal and external can be used as a medium to discuss progress, raise issues, and seek assistance.

 By discussing one’s progress and hindrance one can know where they are standing and how they are contributing to the team.
 When other members share their progress, as a team you come to know where you stand and what is the road map ahead.
 If the team is deviating from its goal, stand up can serve as an excellent medium to come back on track, but very clear measures in place so that it is easy to stick to them and such deviations do not occur in the future.
 One can make use of very simple tools like a note pad, progress tracker to keep track of one’s development, the next steps, and obstacles faced or will be faced in the future.

 Steps for Successful Agile Standup

 Below is a list of some steps that can be followed to have a successful Agile standup: